moritzheiber/crowbar/README.md

 ### Future

 - ~~Add an `exec` mode for tools that don't support the AWS SharedProfileCredentials provider~~
 - Support for at least ADFS: As stated before, crowbar is supposed to be a general purpose tool, not just focusing on Okta.
-ADFS support is mandatory.
-However, other providers should be considered as well.
-The code will probably need major re-architecting for this to happen.
+ADFS support is mandatory. ~~However, other providers should be considered as well.
+The code will probably need major re-architecting for this to happen.~~
 - Support for WebAuthn: At least Okta supports WebAuthn on the command line and this tool should support it too.
-This largely depends on the maturity of [the Rust ecosystem around handling U2F/FIDO2 security keys](https://github.com/wisespace-io/u2f-rs) though.
+This largely depends on the maturity of [the Rust ecosystem around handling FIDO2 security keys](https://github.com/wisespace-io/u2f-rs) though.
+CTAP2 protocol support is mandatory to work with Okta.
 - ~~Focus on cross-platform support: I'm running Linux, all of the code being tested on Linux.
 I want crowbar to be usable on all major operating systems (Linux, macOS, Windows).~~

 ### Cosmetic